by Manuka Honey Team April 02, 2020 4 min read

-infections that may stop us enjoying life.
+infections that may stop us from enjoying life.
 Keeping healthy is one way we can make sure our immune system is working properly.
-Making sure our defenses are strong to resist viruses, like COVID-19, and the usual seasonal flu, coughs and colds.
+Making sure our defenses are strong to resist viruses and the usual seasonal flu, coughs and colds.

 system.
-The rest of our immune system includes immune cells and organs including our lymph glands, tonsils, adenoids, bone marrow and digestive system.
+The rest of our immune system includes immune cells and organs, including our lymph glands, tonsils, adenoids, bone marrow and digestive system.

 immune health.
-Working from home, at easy reach of the kitchen, or worried about work, friend and family it’s likely that you need a little bit of tender loving care to boost your immune system naturally.
+Working from home, at easy reach of the kitchen, or having more stress, it’s likely that you need a little bit of tender loving care to boost your immune system naturally.

 Food to boost your immune system

+Snack on fresh fruit, nuts or seeds, and keep away from high-sugar, high-fat snacks like biscuits and potato chips.
+Processed snacks may increase inflammation in your body, putting stress on your immune system.
 Fruit, nuts and seeds are filling snacks (high in protein and fibre) full of important vitamins and minerals.

 Choose foods from a wide range of groups: dairy or non-dairy alternatives, meat, fish, chicken, eggs, nuts and seeds, fruit and vegetables.
-Making sure your body has all it needs to keep healthy and support your immune system.
+Make sure your body has all it needs to keep healthy and support your immune system.

 Have a Manuka Honey-boost

-Manuka Honey Plus.
-The ultimate anti-viral power pack
+Manuka Honey power pack

-trying to reduce the spread of COVID-19.
-But, the more we wash our hands, the drier they become.
-This puts the important barrier of our skin at risk of becoming rough and damaged making the physical barrier weak.
+trying to reduce the spread of germs.
+The more we wash our hands, the drier they become.
+This puts the important barrier of our skin at risk of becoming rough and damaged.
+Making the physical barrier weak.